Past Was Pagan - Understanding the Ancient Pagan Paradigm

 Saturn (Greek Kronos) - old age death (slowest planet)

-Roman Deities From Indo-European Culture - Elemental Powers
+Roman Deities From Indo-European Culture - The Elemental Powers

 Vulcan (Greek Hephaistos) - god of fire, south